NRS 213.135 – Overview of the Eligibility, Qualifications, and Designation of Case Hearing Representatives

 The basics include, but are not limited to:

-• As per the revised Nevada statutes, a person has applied for state pardon may receive an absolute pardon.
-When a person is granted the pardon by the board, they are issued with an official document which confirms that they have received pardon.
+• As per the revised Nevada statutes, a person who has applied for a state pardon may receive an absolute pardon.
+When a person is granted a pardon by the board, they are issued an official document that confirms that they have received a pardon.

-• An applicant who happens to damage, destroy or lose their official pardon documentation may file a request for restoration of his or her civil rights in accordance with section NSR 213.090 of the Nevada revised statutes.
+• An applicant who happens to damage, destroy, or lose their official pardon documentation may file a request for restoration of their civil rights in accordance with section NSR 213.090 of the Nevada Revised Statutes.
 This application is filed with any court of competent jurisdiction.

 • Sex offenders shall be put under lifetime supervision by the Board.
-This is served by the Board to sex offenders after any probation period or after parole or after a sentence.
+This is served by the Board to sex offenders after any probation period, after parole, or after a sentence.

 Have Questions?
 Contact Our Law Firm Today